annethedinosaur/annethedinosaur.github.io/README.md

 triggers:
 - please don't talk about razors or knives.
 - rape.
-- various kinks (such as masochism, sadism and choking).
+- kinks.
-- spec ops: the line
+- spec ops: the line.

 my politics:
 - What I Stand For